At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues - NewsChannel 3-12

 A second fire — the Lefthand Canyon fire erupted Sunday near the town of Ward, about 15 miles southwest of Jamestown, Boulder OEM said in a tweet.
 Nearly 150 homes were ordered to evacuate because of the blaze.

-The Lefthand Canyon fire was brought to full containment after burning more than 300 acres in a matter of hours, according to Wagner.
+The Lefthand Canyon fire burned more than 300 acres in a matter of hours, according to Wagner.
+On Monday afternoon, Boulder OEM reported that the fire was 4% contained.

 Weather and Covid-19 complicating firefight

-Note: CORRECTION: An earlier version of this story overstated the containment level of Lefthand Canyon Fire.